-4.1 A process exists for creating the set of Compliance Artifacts for each-the Supplied Software release.
+4.1 A process exists for creating the set of Compliance Artifacts for each the Supplied Software release.

-- □ 4.1.1 A documented procedure that ensures the Compliance Artifacts are prepared and distributed with the Supplied Software release as required by the Identified Licenses. - 4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software where the archive is planned to exist for at least two years past the last offer of the Supplied Software or as required by the Identified Licenses (whichever is longer).
+- □ 4.1.1 A documented procedure that documents the process under whichensures the Compliance Artifacts are prepared and distributed with the Supplied Software release as required by the Identified Licenses. - □ 4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software where the archive is planned to exist for a reasonable period of time since 24 months past the last offer of the Supplied Software or as required by the Identified Licenses (whichever is longer).
 Records exist that demonstrate the procedure has been properly followed 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).

-To ensure the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses along with other reports created as part of the Open Source review process.
+To ensure_institute reasonable commercial efforts in the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses-along with other reports created as part of the Open Source review process.

-Goal 5: 5.0 Understand Open Source Community Engagement
+Goal 5: 5.0 Understanding Open Source Community Engagement